-Regardless, insects are a nutritional powerhouse that will aid in your birds health in the proper ratios, especially when they need higher protein diets during the laying season.
-So, why not take your problem (Japanese Beetles) and turn it into a solution (fowl nutrition and edible eggs)?
-Mind you, we still don’t look forward to Japanese Beetle season, but we don’t meet it with the dread we once did.
+Mind you, we still don’t look forward to Japanese beetle season, but we don’t meet it with the dread we once did.
 As for our ducks?
-They refer to this season as “Second Christmas.”
-Free gifts and treats really can fall from the sky.
+They refer to Japanese beetle season as “second Christmas.”
+Free gifts and treats really can fall from the sky!

 We hope these tips help you control your Japanese beetle problem organically!